Hghrv/GDPR-Obfuscator/README.md

           make project

 If you have AWS_cli 1.42.40 already installed and correctly configured, running the Makefile altenatively will also activate a virtual environment and securely run the tests by default.
+Press "CMD + C" or "CTRL + C" to exit the display of coverage results and start using the tool.
+You should be good too go once all tests are succesful.

+Note on Safety checks:

+The passing safety scan published on the sceenshot above was done using a free version of Safety, so you may need to create a free Safety account in order to run safety tests.
+Run safety checks separately with the command "safety scan" and follow the instructions to create a free account on your browser and run the checks.

 ## Documentation